shardus/website-docs.shardus.com/pages/docs/api/configuration/logs.md

 }
 ```

-> The `main` parameter is a `String` that defines the file name for the main logs
+> The `main` parameter is a `String` that defines the file name for the main logs.

-> The `fatal` parameter is a `String` that defines the file name for the fatal logs
+> The `fatal` parameter is a `String` that defines the file name for the fatal logs.

-> The `net` parameter is a `String` that defines the file name for the net logs
+> The `net` parameter is a `String` that defines the file name for the net logs.

 ## options

-The `options` parameter is an `Object` used to define a subset of option parameters
+The `options` parameter is an `Object` used to define a subset of option parameters:

 ```json
 "options": {